CRodgb/behavioral-diabetes-predictor/README.md

 **(insert link to journal here)**

-This application is the implementation of a comparative study evaluating the predictive power of **behavioral** vs. **demographic & anthropometric** features. that can be found.
+This application is the implementation of a comparative study evaluating the predictive power of **behavioral** vs. **demographic & anthropometric** features.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>